moonlight-stream/moonlight-embedded/README.md

 ##Features

-* Streams Steam and all of your games from your PC to your Raspberry PI.
+* Streams Steam and all of your games from your PC to your Raspberry Pi.

 ##Installation

 * Download [GeForce Experience](http://www.geforce.com/geforce-experience) and install on your Windows PC
-* Download the appropriate jar from the [GitHub releases page](https://github.com/irtimmer/limelight-pi/releases) (currently unavailable)
+* Download the appropriate jar from the [GitHub releases page](https://github.com/irtimmer/limelight-pi/releases)

 ##Requirements